• About

 On the cheap

-Hostel Salakamreuk for those who want a bit more space in a quieter spot, $3 (12,500 KHR) a night for a dorm, or Boutique Dormitory Kochi-ke is a bit closer to the center and its nightlife also for $3 per night for a dorm.
+Hostel Salakamreuk for those who want a bit more space in a quieter spot, $3 (12,500 KHR) a night for a dorm, or Boutique Dormitory Kochi-ke is a bit closer to the center and has its own nightlife for $3 per night for a dorm.
 If you can stretch it and want to party, grab a bed at Funky Flashpacker for $5.

 Total for 3 nights = $9 (37,000 KHR)